Ever gone through a mini heart attack when the potential client asks: “What are your rates?”

 When figuring out what to charge, turnaround times and deadlines are hard to miss.

 Sometimes companies want you to complete a copy or blog post within 24 hours.
 It means you’ll give more priority to this project over other projects.

 Thus, you should charge more.
-As we discuss “rush day rate.”
-You can use this pricing model and charge premium or VIP prices for quick turnarounds.
+As we discussed “rush day rate.”
+You can use this pricing model and charge a premium or VIP prices for quick turnarounds.

 Let me know if this has helped you or not.
 If you’ve any questions or if you feel I’ve missed any point.
 Do share in the comments below!